 Cons

-Remote location (60km from Warsaw) limits accessibility
+Remote location in village 60km from Warsaw limits accessibility

 User Reviews (0)